ONSdigital/dp-kafka/README.md

 ## Configuration

-By default, the library assumes plaintext connections, unless the configuration argument has a non-nil `SecurityConfig`.
+By default, the library assumes plaintext connections, unless the configuration argument has a non-nil `SecurityConfig` field.

 ## Life-cycle